 Following the Australian Government’s instructions regarding restrictions on social gatherings that were implemented from Monday 23 March 2020, Odyssey House NSW has been classified as an essential service and has remained operational and continued to provide alcohol and other drugs treatment services to our clients.

 While we are all continuing to deal with the overwhelming health, economic and social impacts of COVID-19, Odyssey House NSW continues to work through the implications for our clients and staff.
 Odyssey House NSW has continued to provide alcohol and other drugs treatment services to our clients, on site in our residential treatment facility and through providing services on line in the community for both individual and groups.
-We use ongoing monitoring of the COVID 19 outbreak in NSW to determine requirements for any staged approach to treatment, to facilitate the safety of our clients and staff during this COVID-19 outbreak.

 Throughout the period of managing our response to COVID-19, Odyssey House NSW has put in place physical distancing and infection control procedures to ensure the safety of visitors to residential sites, prospective admissions and the current residential community.
 This has meant that admissions to our residential programs have occurred through our Medical Unit in Ingleburn and have included an isolation and testing component as well as withdrawal management.